Back to earlier work

 Why it matters

-The product closes the loop from review to practice in one place, with no account required and on-device analysis by default.
+ChessIQ closes the loop from review to practice in one place, with no account required and on-device analysis by default.

-Progressive feedback
+Progressive analysis

 Technical notes